 With SAD being tied to the production of those hormones, which themselves are connected to sunlight and darkness, findings show that people who live far north or south of the equator are most affected.
-Additionally, people who deal with other forms of depression or bi-polar disorder are at a higher risk of SAD.
+Additionally, people who deal with other forms of depression or bipolar disorder are at a higher risk of winter depression.

 Signs and Symptoms

-As mentioned above, seasonal affective disorder is a type of depression.
+As mentioned above, SAD is a type of depression.
 Due to the nature of the winter blues, people affected will usually experience symptoms for 4 or 5 months out of the year, and those symptoms are very similar to what you would experience with major depression.

 The most common type of SAD occurs during the fall and winter.
 Here are the signs to look out for during that time of the year: